K-152 Nerpa accident: Causes

-Two principal explanations of the disaster have been advanced by naval experts and the media – an equipment failure or human error.
+Two principal explanations of the disaster have been advanced by naval experts and the media—an equipment failure or human error.

 Equipment failure

 The LOKh fire suppression system aboard Nerpa was reportedly of a new type that had not previously been used aboard any Russian submarine.
 Earlier versions of the LOKh system only operate under manual control from the duty shift console.
 The new system installed on Nerpa could also operate in automatic mode, responding to smoke and rises in compartment temperature and activating individually in each compartment.
 According to the testimony of an engineer from the Zvezda shipyard, this had malfunctioned before while the submarine was being readied for its sea trials.
 Some commentators speculated that the system could have been accidentally activated.

 Human error

-On 10 November, a Russian Navy statement blamed the disaster on an "unsanctioned operation" of the fire suppression system aboard Nerpa.
+On 10 November 2008, a Russian Navy statement blamed the disaster on an "unsanctioned operation" of the fire suppression system aboard Nerpa.
 Three days later, naval investigators announced that a crewman, named unofficially as Dmitry Grobov, had turned on the system "without permission or any particular grounds".
 According to reports in the Russian media, Grobov believed that a local control unit was not connected.
 Out of boredom, he started playing with it.
 The submarine local control units are protected by five-digit access numbers, but during sea trials, the access codes were penciled on the units.
-The seaman increased readings up from the original value of 30 °C to 78 °C, causing the control system to believe that a fire was on board.
+The seaman increased readings up from the original value of 30°C to 78°C, causing the control system to believe that a fire was on board.
 The control unit requested permission to start the fire-suppression system.
 Grobov granted permission, possibly without realizing what he was doing.
 He was charged and would face up to seven years in prison if convicted.

 In April 2013, Grobov was acquitted by a jury.
 This trial followed an earlier not guilty verdict on September 14, 2011.
-This verdict was overruled by the Supreme Court's military board in May 2012, leading to the April retrial.
+The 2011 verdict was overruled by the Supreme Court's military board in May 2012, leading to the April retrial.

 Colleagues expressed skepticism at this accusation, describing the accused crewman as an experienced and skilled specialist.
 A number of retired naval officers told the business daily Kommersant that they doubted that Grobov was solely to blame, as one person could not activate the system due to it requiring multiple levels of confirmation before it can be activated.